camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 * Authorization code flow (Frontend flow) - Used to obtain a Three-Legged Access Token from the Authorization Server and initiated from the Consumption Device
 * CIBA flow (Backend flow) - Used to obtain a Three-Legged Access Token from the Authorization Server and initiated from the ASP's Application Backend
 * Client Credentials - Used to obtain a Two-Legged Access Token from the Authorization Server
+* JWT Bearer Flow - Used to obtain a Three-Legged Access Token from the Authorization Server using a JWT assertion as Authorization Grant, on behalf of the User.

 Note: In cases where Personal Data is processed by a CAMARA API, and Users can exercise their rights through mechanisms such as opt-in and/or opt-out, the use of Three-Legged Access Tokens is mandatory.